mathpn/mathpn.github.io/src/content/posts/climbing-trees-3.md

 ## Ensembles

+Ensemble methods combine multiple machine learning algorithms or multiple instances of the same algorithm to obtain better predictions.
+The general idea is that learning the correct hypothesis about the data is very hard, so combining multiple hypotheses may lead to a better one.
+There are different types of ensembles, the most famous among them being _bagging_ and _boosting_.
+We'll explore _bagging_.
+Boosting is a topic for a future post.

+### Aggregating hypotheses

 What if we could build low bias and high variance models, then later reduce their variance _without_ increasing their bias?
-There is a _theoretical_ way to do this: we obtain many independent data sets, train many different models and average their results.
+There is a _theoretical_ way to do this: we obtain many independent datasets, train many different models and average their results.
 As the number of models approaches infinity we converge towards the expected classifier for the true population distribution.
 Since variance is a characteristic of each model, we _"average out"_ model variance without increasing bias.